-1.1.
-ELRHA - Humanitarian Innovation Fund (HIF)
+1.1 ELRHA Humanitarian Innovation Fund (HIF)

 Type of project funded: ELRHA's Humanitarian Innovation Fund (HIF) provides funding support to innovative solutions addressing complex humanitarian issues.
 Funding calls, known as Innovation Challenges, are most commonly focused within thematic areas (i.e. GBV, Water & Sanitation, etc.), with each Challenge seeking solutions to specific priorities within the thematic area.
 There is usually at least one funding opportunity per thematic area per year, but this is dependent on needs/prioritized opportunities for innovation.
 Eligibility for any individual Challenge is dependent on the applicants' fit/ability to respond to the Challenge, though all solutions must be for humanitarian contexts.
-ELRHA's next Innovation Challenge/funding opportunity will be in May 2019, where calls for solutions in the thematic areas of GBV, WASH and Disability and Older Age Inclusion will feature.
-Innovation challenges, as well as examples of previously funded innovations, be found on ELRHA's website. can

-Eligibility: n/a
+Location: Global Eligibility: n/a Grant size: n/a